 The gameplay is very similar to the Star Wars Battlefront series.
 There are command points where you spawn to kill the enemy, but in the campaigns there will be

 variations.
 In the command points you pick a class to play, only four classes has been released so far in the good campaign.
 The scout, the rogue of the bunch, warrior, the tank, archer and mage.
 The developers have hailed their new melee system which has significantly improved the warrior and tank classes.
 The archer and mage classes have both been shown to operate in the typical shooter model that the Star Wars Battlefront games have made popular.
-Pandemic games said that if you wanted you could play the whole game in a FPS style using archers and Mages.
-There are also heroes you get in certain parts of the campaigns, like Aragorn, Gimli and even Sauron.
-The heroes for multiplayer haven't been announced.
-Once you complete the first campaign, you can go through the evil campaign.
-The game assumes Frodo got caught dropping the Ring into Mount Doom, and goes back through Moria, Weathertop, the Shire, and more, ending with a battle at the Elven home of Rivendell.
-This concept is not unique as games such as The Lord of the Rings: Battle for Middle Earth 2 featured evil campaigns with events that did not actually occur in the series.
+Pandemic Games said that if you wanted, you could play the whole game in a FPS style using archers and mages.
+There are also heroes you get in certain parts of the campaigns, like Aragorn, Gimli and Sauron.
+Once you complete the first campaign, you can play through the evil campaign.
+In the evil campaign, Frodo is caught dropping the Ring into Mount Doom, and goes back through Moria, Weathertop, the Shire, and more, ending with a battle at the Elven home of Rivendell.
+This concept is not unique, as games such as The Lord of the Rings: Battle for Middle Earth 2 featured evil campaigns with events that did not actually occur in the series.

 The online multiplayer features 4 modes: Conquest, Deathmatch, Hero Deathmatch and Capture the Ring.
 There is split screen and online co-op modes available for the campaigns.
 The online portion will allow for 16 players to battle-fight each other in the four multiplayer modes.
 There is basic conquest mode where you have to capture all the command points.
 Death Match is just a Team-based 'Kill everyone' mode.
 Hero Deathmatch is pretty much the same as Deathmatch, except everyone gets to use one of the Hero Characters.
 Capture the Ring is a take on Capture the Flag where both teams fight over the 'One Ring'.

 Other Game modes that have been talked about are Ringbearer and Stronghold.
 In Ringbearer, one player plays as a Frodo and the remaining players as Nazgul.
 Frodo must stay alive and evade the Nazgul as long as possible.
 The Nazgul that kills Frodo becomes the new Frodo.
 Stronghold is similar to Star Wars: Battlefront's Galactic Conquest mode.
-Both modes do not appear in the shipping game and are likely to be released as DLC.
+Neither mode made it into the full game.
 Players are allowed to control large creatures like Trolls for Saurons forces and Ents for the Free Peoples.

 Like Star Wars: Battlefront II before it, Conquest features powerful hero characters for both the good and evil sides of the conflict.
 Fan favorites such as Aragorn, Legolas and Gimli are included, as well as powerful evil hero characters such as the Balrog, Saruman and Sauron himself.
 The various heroes are essentially a more powerful version of one of the existing classes, for example, Aragorn is an upgraded Warrior and Frodo behaves like a Scout.